Providence Academy (Plymouth, Minnesota): Campus

-The buildings on the 41-acre campus are modeled on the campus of the College of William & Mary in Virginia.
+The buildings on the 41-acre campus are modeled on the campus of the College of William & Mary.

 Academics

-With Saint Agnes School in Saint Paul, it is one of two K-12 Catholic schools in the Archdiocese of Saint Paul and Minneapolis.
-Providence is a college-prep school accredited by the Independent Schools Association of the Central States.
-The composite mean ACT score of the classes of 20212023 was 29, and 97% of graduates enrolled in 4-year colleges.
+With Saint Agnes School in Saint Paul, Providence is one of two K-12 Catholic schools in the Archdiocese of Saint Paul and Minneapolis.
+It is a college-prep school accredited by the Independent Schools Association of the Central States.
+The composite mean ACT score of the classes of 20212023 was 29, and 97% of graduates enrolled in four-year colleges.

 Athletics

-Providence girls' basketball won the Class AA state tournament in 2012, 2022, 2023, and 2024.
+Providence girls' basketball won the Class AA state tournament in 2012, 2022, 2023, 2024, 2025, and 2026.
 Girls' soccer won the Class A championship in 2024.
 Girls' Class A track and field won the state championship in 2008.

 Providence provides the following athletic programs with the Minnesota State High School League: